DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 - MC designs.
 - Meeting frequency.
 	- It's really hard to understand what's going on with the project, especially since we kinda have 2 halves of the team that don't talk to each other too often.

+### Anything Else?

+- Expect a google form some time next week for a post-mortem.